-Binge-watching has been described as a phenomenon where consumers actually derive increasing returns to consumption, which is akin to the concepts of "fluency" in learning and judgment (Whittlesea and Leboe 2000; Greifeneder, Bless, and Pham 2011) and "flow" in video games (Chou and Ting 2003), and has also be characterized as addiction in extreme cases (Becker and Murphy 1988; Gordon and Sun 2015).
-In contrast, the key feature of our model is the "mathematical tension" between the contemporaneous utility of consumption and the long-run accumulation of knowledge.
+Binging has been described as a phenomenon where consumers actually derive increasing returns to consumption, which is akin to the concepts of "fluency" in learning and judgment (Whittlesea and Leboe 2000; Greifeneder, Bless, and Pham 2011) and "flow" in video games (Chou and Ting 2003), and has also be characterized as addiction in extreme cases (Becker and Murphy 1988; Gordon and Sun 2015).
+In contrast, the key features of our model include the contemporaneous utility of consumption as individuals make goal progress, the utility gained from accumulating knowledge through lectures in order to pass quizzes, and individuals being forward-looking in a boundedly rational way.
+These features are particularly well-suited to capturing binge consumption within an online learning context, but individuals may exhibit these behaviors within other media domains as well.
+For example, consumers may be motivated to binge-watch a TV show because they have the goal to get to the season finale, or to accumulate knowledge of the show's characters within a complex storyline.